eltonsimor/simple-wiremock/README.md

     {
         status: number,
         headers: { '<Key>': 'value' },
-        jsonBody: your object response.
+        body: your object response.
     }
 ```

-> jsonBody accept a object and list.
+> body accept a object and list.

 #### Example mock returning a list: